AdobeDocs/experience-manager-64.en/help/forms/using/adaptive-form-fragments.md

    In addition, you can create an adaptive form fragment using sub forms that are not marked as fragments in the form template by specifying the SOM expression for the sub form in the drop-down box.

-    * **XML Schema**: Specifies to create the fragment using an XML schema uploaded to AEM Forms.
+    * **[!UICONTROL XML Schema]**: Specifies to create the fragment using an XML schema uploaded to AEM Forms.
 You can upload or select from the available XML schemas as the form model for the fragment.

    ![Create an adaptive form fragment based on an XML schema as model](assets/xml-schema-model.png)